joelberkeley/spidr/tutorials/XLA: Accelerated Linear Algebra.md

     Idris tensor API ------> XLA-specific Idris layer ------> C wrapper for XLA ------> XLA C++ interface
 ```

-There are a number of important differences between C++ and C. Let's now take a look at how we wrap C++ so that it can be consumed as a pure C API.
+Let's take a look at these, starting from C++ and going left along the diagram to Idris.
+There are a number of important differences between C++ and C, and we must wrap C++ so that it can be consumed as a pure C API.

+## Calling C++ from C

 ### C++ overloading and extern